elastic/apm/specs/agents/tracing-sampling.md

 With lower sampling rates the server is able to calculate representative, but less accurate, metrics.
 If the sampling rate is 0 then no metrics will be calculated at all.

-Agents MUST record the sampling rate on transactions and spans as `sample_rate`. e.g.
+When the sampling rate is available Agents _must_ record the sampling rate on transactions and spans as `sample_rate`, e.g.

     {"transaction":{"name":"GET /","sample_rate":0.1,...}}
     {"span":{"name":"SELECT FROM table","sample_rate":0.1,...}}

+For one the cases when the sampling rate is not available see [Propagation section of this document](#propagation).

 For non-sampled transactions the `sample_rate` field _must_ be set to 0, to ensure non-sampled transactions are not counted in transaction metrics.